aroberge/reeborg-world-creation/teaching_py/watching-variables.md

 total = listSum(myList)
 ```

-And here's how the visualization done by "Reeborg watching variables" looks like:
+And here's what the visualization done by "Reeborg watching variables" looks like:

 ![](/assets/python_tutor.gif)

 With both Python Tutor and Reeborg's World you can look at individual "frames".
-What is recorded in each frame is different for each visualizers.
+What is recorded in each frame is different for each visualizer.
 By default, Reeborg's World focuses on showing the contents of the `locals()` and `globals()` dict, highlighting in **red** any variable whose value changed from a previous frame.
 Also, I should note that I have not been able to implement a reliable way to record values corresponding to the last line of a given code block; this likely explains why the above example has fewer recorded frames than shown on the Python Tutor \(even with the addition of two frames for `think()` and `pause()`\).

 One feature that is unique to Reeborg's World "watch variables" implementation is the ability to add any expression to a watch list.